crs4/DigitalPathologyPlatform/rois_editing.md

 &nbsp;

-## New core
+## New core - freehand-drawing tool
 The procedure is the same seen for the slice.
-As an example, here is used the freehand-drawing tool that can be activated by clicking on a point of the viewer and keeping the mouse pressed dragging it until the shape is completed, releasing the mouse will create the shape and automatically accept it.
-Note that a new core can be added only if at least one slice is already present.
+As an example, here is used the freehand-drawing tool that can be activated by clicking on a point of the viewer and keeping the mouse pressed dragging it until the shape is completed.
+Releasing the mouse will create the shape and automatically accept it.
+Note that a new core can be added only if at least one slice is already present and it must be, even partially, contained inside a slice.

 ![new_core](./img/14.new_core.png)
 ![new_core_tools](./img/15.new_core_tools.png)